 If you didn’t see my post on the monochrome hallway design itself it might be worth a read first as I’d love you to see the initial design.
 And see if I’ve pulled it off.
 Plus you can have a giggle at my attempts to draw what was in my head.
 My hall, stairs and landing are many things but naturally beautiful and full of architectural details they are not.
 So let’s start at the front door shall we?
 Welcome to my home.
 Once inside the front door you are in our vestibule.

 It recently had a makeover too if you fancy finding out more about it.
 It might be small on scale but I hope you agree it more than makes up for that in style.
 I love the look on peoples faces when I greet them at the door.
 You can tell straight away by the look on their face if they are going to like the inside of our home or not.
-That’s what I love about expressing my style through my interior, that it’s an extension of me.
+That’s what I love about expressing my dark style through my interior, that it’s an extension of me.
 It’s not for everyone I know but then if we were all the same the world would be a bloody boring place wouldn’t it?

 Once inside the vestibule another door sits in front of you that leads to the hallway.
 It’s one of those stunning Victorian doors with coloured glass.
 Now as an autism household our doors do tend to suffer.
 A specialist schools head mistress once said the same thing to me.
 Most of their maintenance bill went on doors too.
 And that tends to ring true in my home too because whilst the coloured glass has survived, the patterned glass sadly has been broken twice.
 Luckily it’s quite easy to find still and I managed to match it up reasonably well.
 It’s not perfect but it is now safety glass and should fair a little better when at the hands of a door slammer!